dovecot/documentation/source/configuration_manual/sieve/installation.rst

 download page <https://pigeonhole.dovecot.org/download.html>`_.

-Alternatively, you can get the sources, including the most recent unreleased changes, from the the `GitHub repository <https://github.com/dovecot/pigeonhole>`_ :
+Alternatively, you can get the sources, including the most recent unreleased changes, from the `GitHub repository <https://github.com/dovecot/pigeonhole>`_ :

 ::